 - Dual British nationals (in certain circumstances)

-- European Commonwealth nationals whose country does not have a local mission, where the FCO has agreed to help their nationals
+- European Commonwealth nationals whose country does not have a local mission, where the FCDO has agreed to help their nationals

 - Issue replacement passports if yours is lost or stolen

 - Provide information about transferring funds

 - Give appropriate help if you have been the victim of rape, assault or other crime, or if you are in hospital

 - Give details of reliable local lawyers, doctors, interpreters and funeral directors

 - Contact you within 24 hours of being told that you have been detained